Zaragoza Aragon, Spain Travel Guide

 Many buildings feature intricate Modernista details, reflecting the city's architectural heritage.

-Some private buildings in the Old Town hide beautiful courtyards worth looking for during open days.
+Some private buildings in the Old Town hide beautiful courtyards worth seeking out during open days.

-Wander through areas such As la Magdalena to find street art, small artisan shops, plus the local way of living.
+Wander through areas such As la Magdalena to find street art, small artisan shops, and local life.

 Connect with Zaragoza's authentic character by engaging with its local community.

-The city offers different charms according to the time of year you visit.
+The city offers different charms depending on the time of year you visit.

-For an enchanting experience, visit the Puente de Piedra at sunset or dusk.
+For a magical experience, visit the Puente de Piedra at sunset or dusk.

 The Basílica del Pilar, beautifully illuminated, offers a spectacular view across the Ebro River.